Nykenik24/love2d-tools/README.md

 local M_class = class(M)
 return M_class
 ```
 But, wait.
-If you view the modules that are classes, you will see how they have a `new()` method being returned.
+If you see the modules that are classes, you will notice how they have a `new()` method being returned.
 ```lua
 local function new()
     return M_class:new()
 end
 ```
-Some modules have a variable declared when creating a new object
+You can also see how some modules have variables bein choosen by the user when creating a new object.
 ```lua
 local function new(a, b)
     local obj = M_class:new()